weltond/eCall-MSD-Decoder/README.md

 ## Description
 ### Menu
-* CALCULATOR: A lots of useful web links to help your calculations.
+* **CALCULATOR**: A lots of useful web links to help your calculations.
-* TOOL:
+* **TOOL**:
   * Location Service Converter: Convert CAN GNSS signals to readable LAT/LNG and vice versa.

   ![LS Converter](ls-converter.png)
   * MSD History: Stores your MSD Decode history.

   ![MSD History](msd-history.png)
-* HELP: GUIDE and ABOUT the program.
+* **HELP**: GUIDE and ABOUT the program.

 ### MSD Entry Box
 An entry box where you can copy and paste the raw MSD data.
+Notice that you won't have to copy and paste the rest of 0s.
+The program will help you make them up automatically.

 ### Decode List Area
 A list box where shows detail values after decoding raw MSD data.